Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

 Jamal Murray Insights vs. the Lakers

-- This season, Jamal Murray has made 7.3 shots per game, which accounts for 13.2% of his team's total makes.
+- This season, Jamal Murray has made 7.3 field goals per game, which adds up to 13.2% of his team's total makes.

-- He's taken 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.

-- Giving up 116.6 points per contest, the Lakers are the 20th-ranked squad in the league defensively.
+- On defense, the Lakers have allowed 116.6 points per game, which is 20th-best in the NBA.

-- The Lakers allow 44.9 rebounds per game, ranking 25th in the NBA.
+- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked team in the league.

-- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the NBA.
+- In terms of assists, the Lakers have given up 25.7 per game, 15th in the NBA.

-- In terms of 3-pointers, the Lakers have allowed 12.5 makes per contest, 18th in the NBA.
+- In terms of 3-pointers, the Lakers are 18th in the league, giving up 12.5 makes per contest.

 Jamal Murray vs. the Lakers